Telenav/open-source-spec/fb_cpp_stack/doc/folly_general.md

 }

 ```
-Here is the complete code for reference.[todo]
+Here is the complete code for reference: [code](./../resource/FirstFutureTest.cpp)

 ### Example 3